Read Before You Leave – Singapore

 Singapore transport tips

 The Mass Rapid Transport (MRT) underground train system traverses much of the island.
 Tickets are available at all stations.
 The SBS Transit bus network is also extensive and a great way to do a bit of sightseeing en route.
-The EZ-Link Card lets you travel by MRT, local buses, river taxis and the Sentosa Express monorail (top up your credit on the app) or if you’ve got a jam-packed schedule it might be worth buying a Singapore Tourist Pass, which allows you unlimited public transport travel for up to several days.
+The EZ-Link Card lets you travel by MRT, local buses, river taxis and the Sentosa Express monorail (top up your credit on the app) or if you’ve got a jam-packed schedule it might be worth buying a Singapore Tourist Pass, which allows you unlimited public transport travel for up to three days.
 Otherwise, taxis and Grab, Singapore’s answer to Uber and Lyft, are inexpensive, safe, clean and plentiful.

 Having adopted Universal Design principles, Singapore is one of the world’s most accessible cities, with wheelchair-friendly buses and priority lifts, tactile wayfinding and easy-to-follow signage across all MRT stations.